DustyDogCodex/Gasbnb/README.md

-AirBnB Clone
+# AirBnB Clone

-Building a simple clone of the AirBnB website using React.js
+Building a simple frontend clone of the AirBnB website using React.js.

+Through this project I learnt to:

+1. Create custom react components.
+2. Create and use props with custom components.
+3. Condistionally render to display/hide components based on meeting specific conditions.

+Future enhancements/features to be added:

+1. Connect to a database to allow displaying activities from an API call.
+2. Setting up a backend for this clone.
+3. Adding more pages that redirect to an activity booking page like the real AirBnB.
+4. Basically turn this into a full stack clone of AirBnB.